Updates and Announcements

 Our Age Well e-newsletter is published every other month and provides readers with information on ways to age well at home and in their community through current and reliable information on health, lifestyle, diet, and resources.
 Call or email to sign-up.

-We hope you’ll connect with us in the new year and find the inspiration, friendship, support, and fun to make the most out of 2020.
-Visit us in person, or online at www.thompsonseniorcenter.org, or contact us at (802) 457-3277 or email@example.com
+We hope you’ll connect with us and find the inspiration, friendship, support, and fun to age well.
+Visit us in person, or read more about our Aging at Home program here, or contact us at (802) 457-3277 or email@example.com